open/close all folders

 - It's not just a giant bolt of lighting that she uses either.
 It's her incredibly epic looking Supreme Thunder Dragon where her lighting takes the form of a dragon made of electricity that hunts down and devours her foe in a gigantic electric explosion!
 Truly an awe inspiring move.

 - The Viz dub switches the line around a bit ("Let me show you what REAL thunder is like!"), but it's no less badass thanks to Amanda C. Miller's delivery.

-- Have we forgotten Mercury?
-After a DD Girl has her within, for all intents and purposes, a giant ball of fire, virtually helpless:
+- After a DD Girl has Mercury within, for all intents and purposes, a giant ball of fire, virtually helpless:

 (She then proceeds to smirk, hit the illusion-creating DD Girl with it - destroying her ability to torment her friends via illusions - and die.
 Epically.)

-- Tsk, tsk, tsk.
-No Sailor Venus?
-Granted, her moment may not be as awesome as everyone else's (especially not Mars), but disintegrating one of the DD Girls with one shot of her Crescent Beam was still awesome.
+- Sailor Venus disintegrating one of the DD Girls with one shot of her Crescent Beam.

 - Plus the implication the Dark Kingdom was utterly terrified of her: when she died, the DD Girls thought they had won...